DMacMakes/dmdocs/content/en/torrens/ise102/week1/index.md

 The textbook is also linked from the [ise102 resources page](https://dmdocs.netlify.com/torrens/ise102/resources/).

-### Adding Input
+### Knights Journey with player input

 Add input to your `knights_journey` project.
-Submit your finished cpp file to your lecturer, by email, by Saturday night.
+The code you need to type out is below; remember to include the comments!

 ![input](cpp_knightsJourney_input.png)

+###  What to submit

+I only need the cpp file for your updated Knights Journey with input.
+Locate the `knights_journey.cpp` file in your project and email it to me by the deadline given in class/Discord.
+In your email use the subject line `ise102 homework week 1`.